bhshimab/eec201-final/README.md

 ## 1. Project summary
-This project builds a speaker recognition architecture using Mel frequency cepstrum coefficient (MFCC) feature extraction and a vector quantization (VQ) approach for feature matching.
+This project builds a speaker recognition system using mel-frequency cepstrum coefficient (MFCC) feature extraction and a vector quantization (VQ) approach for feature matching.
+We study both speaker recognition and word recognition; both methods are inherently coded into the VQ feature matching approach.
+The overview of the process is as follows:
+1. Train a set of codebooks by extracting MFCCs of training data (each codebook is trained by a single audio file) and quantizing the vectors into a reduced number of representative vectors.
+2. For a given audio to be identified, find the mean distortion against each codebook in the set.
+The codebook with the lowest distortion identifies the speaker and word.

 ### 1.1 Data sets
-We use a single file to train a codebook that contains a "fingerprint" of the speaker+word.
-After collecting
+The training and testing data count are the count of individual voices.
 * Baseline test data of "zero"; 11 training, 8 testing
 * 2024 student recordings of "zero" and "twelve"; 18 training, 18 testing
 * 2025 student recordings of "five" and "eleven"; 23 training, 23 testing
 ### 1.2 Key MATLAB functions
 * `out = mfccvec(file)`: Creates an MFCC matrix from a sound file.
 Inputs `file` as a text string, outputs matrix `out` with 12 coefficient rows and variable frames.
-* `m = melfb_own(p, n, fs)`: Creates Mel spaced filter banks.
-Inputs `p` number of filter banks, `n` number of FFT coefficients, and `fs` sampling frequency and outputs matrix `m` containing Mel filter banks.
+* `m = melfb_own(p, n, fs)`: Creates mel spaced filter banks.
+Inputs `p` number of filter banks, `n` number of FFT coefficients, and `fs` sampling frequency and outputs matrix `m` containing mel-filter banks.
 * `codebook = vq(mfcc, M, eps)`: Creates a codebook from a training MFCC matrix.
-Inputs matrix `mfcc` of Mel frequency cepstrum coefficient vectors, `M` number of centroids, and `eps` splitting parameter and outputs M x n `codebook`, where n equals the cepstrum coefficient count.
+Inputs matrix `mfcc` of mel-frequency cepstrum coefficient vectors, `M` number of centroids, and `eps` splitting parameter and outputs M x n `codebook`, where n equals the cepstrum coefficient count.
 * `vq_dist(test, codebook)`: Computes total distortion between test data and an existing codebook.
 Inputs matrices `test` and `codebook` and outputs total distortion `dist` of test vectors against codebook words.